changvijay/vsplash/README.md

-# Investor Guide Web App - Backend
+# Investor Guide Web App - Frontend

-This repository contains the backend code for the Investor Guide web application.
-The backend handles API requests, interacts with the MongoDB database, and manages keyword tracking for image searches.
+This repository contains the frontend code for the Investor Guide web application.
+The application provides tools for investors to track expenses, stay updated with top news, and engage in real-time chat with other users.

 ## Features

-- **API Endpoints:** Provides endpoints for frontend to interact with, including image search and keyword tracking.
+- **Image Search:** Users can search for images related to their investment interests using the Unsplash API.
+The search results are displayed dynamically based on the user's input.

-- **Keyword Tracking:** Stores keyword search data in MongoDB, along with the number of times each keyword has been searched by users.
+- **Keyword Tracking:** Each time a user performs an image search, the keyword used for the search is stored in MongoDB along with the number of times it has been searched by other users.
+This helps to track popular investment topics.

 ## Technologies Used

-- **Node.js:** JavaScript runtime environment for running the backend server.
+- **React.js:** Frontend library for building user interfaces.
-- **Express.js:** Backend framework for building the RESTful API and handling HTTP requests.
+- **Unsplash API:** API for searching and retrieving high-quality images.
 - **MongoDB:** NoSQL database for storing keyword search data and search counts.

 ## Contributing